-As you read these budgets, keep in mind that some people make lots of money and some people make a little bit of money, but we know it’s what you do with that money and how you feel about that money that means more than any yearly salary.
+As you read these budgets, keep in mind that some people make lots of money and some people make a little bit of money, but we know it’s what you do with that money and how you feel about that money means more than any yearly salary.

 - Name: St. Clair

 - Age: 28

-- Location: Atlanta, Georgia
+- Location: Frankfort, Kentucky

 - Job: Attorney

 - Living situation: I live with a part-time roommate.

 In 2020, I was making $50K/year, but recently took a job that was a lower salary (but I moved to a lower cost of living area).

 - Credit card debt: $0 (as of a few months ago!)

 This includes not only St. Clair’s paycheck, but also the monthly average of the following: